This world needs good earth stewards because what we do each day ripples into the future.

-Established in 1970 as an organic vegetable and flower farm, by Mary’s husband, Hart Squire, and his family, it was a 138 acre slice of Appalachia that had been overgrazed, logged and farmed unsustainably for over a century and needed a lot of conscious stewarding to build up the soil that had been washed away to the Mississippi Delta.
+Established in 1970 as an organic vegetable and flower farm by Mary’s husband, Hart Squire, and his family, it was a slice of Appalachia that had been overgrazed, logged and farmed unsustainably for over a century and needed a lot of conscious stewarding to build up topsoil that had been washed away to the Mississippi Delta.

-Hart, with the help of many hands over the decades, brought in organic matter and plant diversity and also built several structures for his family that are now used today as part of the lodging for our residential community.
+Hart, with the help of many hands over the decades, brought in a diversity of plants and literally tons of organic matter while simultaneously building several structures for his family that are now used today as lodging for our family, residential community, school and food distributor.

 In 2005, Mary Morgaine (aka Mary Plantwalker) first met Hart when she came to work on Herb Mountain Farm’s garlic production crew.
 She became the farm assistant until 2008, when she left to start her own business, Earth Dancers, offering an array of “Plants as Allies” classes and workshops.

-The warehouse on the land that was once Hart Distributing, and later gave buchi kombucha their start, is now home to the fabulous vegan cheese company, darë.
-Other buildings are residential homes to our uniquely diverse unintentional community members 😉
+The warehouse on the land that was once Hart Distributing and later gave buchi kombucha their start, is now home to the fabulous vegan cheese company, darë.
+Other buildings are residential homes to our uniquely diverse unintentional community members as well as a forest school 😉

 NOTE: Please do not drop-in to walk our nature trail without communicating first, unless we are having an open event like a plant sale.
 This is not a public place!
 Thank you.
 Follow along on Instagram or sign up for Earth Devotions to keep up with the latest news and happenings!

-We value preservation through propagation and conservation – helping restore the woods back to their abundant plant and animal life that was present under Indigenous Stewardship of this continent is key to our mission.
+We value preservation through propagation and conservation.
+Supporting the rewilding of the woods back to their abundant plant and animal life that was present under the Indigenous Stewardship of this continent is key to our mission.

-We are a member of the United Plant Savers Botanical Sanctuary Network, stewarding and introducing numerous native plants back into the ecology of the landscape.
-We have put 105 acres of the property into conservation easement through Southern Appalachian Highlands Conservancy so that it will be protected from human development.
+We are members of the United Plant Savers Botanical Sanctuary Network, stewarding and introducing numerous native plants back into the ecology of the landscape.
+We have put 105 acres of the property into conservation easement through Southern Appalachian Highlands Conservancy so that it will be protected from development.

-We don’t harvest from the woods but rather use the abundance of the weeds in the cultivated areas around us for food and healing.
+We don’t currently harvest much food and medicine from the woods but rather use the abundance of the weeds in the cultivated areas around us.
 Perhaps one day the woods will be thick enough again with the edibles and medicinals that we feel comfortable taking from it.
-Until then, we see the forest as a place to be observed, given unto with plantings and offerings, preserved and appreciated.
+Until then, we see the forest as a place to be observed, minimally wildcrafted from, and added unto with more plantings and ceremonial offerings.

 We acknowledge that the First Nations Cherokee stewarded this land long before us and that our white predecessors stole this land from them.
 Planting, tending and protecting biodiversity is one of the ways we make amends.
 Visit our blog page on the many plant species alive and growing at Herb Mountain Farm.
 We update the list regularly- it is a joy to return again and again to the continual wealth of diversity exploding on the property.
 We have and are continually interested in collaborating with BIPOC communities so please reach out if you have interest.